Allen Secher: Civil and human rights activist

-In January 2005, Montana Governor Brian Schweitzer appointed Secher to the Montana State Human Rights Commission, and reappointed him in 2009.
+In January 2005, Montana Governor Brian Schweitzer appointed Secher to the Montana State Human Rights Commission and reappointed him in 2009.
 In November 2011, Montana Governor Brian Schweitzer appointed Secher to the Montana Arts Council.

-In 2008 Secher, along with his wife Ina Alpert and two others co-founded Love Lives Here in Whitefish, a non-profit organization dedicated to diversity and equal treatment for all citizens, in response to some white nationalist film showings.
-Love Lives Here worked with other Whitefish community members to try and get the Whitefish City Council to enact diversity, tolerance and anti-discrimination legislation.
-In 2015 the Whitefish City Council approved an anti-discrimination ordinance.
+In 2008, Secher, his wife, Ina Alpert and two others co-founded Love Lives Here in Whitefish, a non-profit organization dedicated to diversity and equal treatment for all citizens, in response to some white nationalist film showings.
+Love Lives Here worked with other Whitefish community members to try to get the Whitefish City Council to enact diversity, tolerance and anti-discrimination legislation.
+In 2015, the Whitefish City Council approved an anti-discrimination ordinance.

-In 2015, Richard B. Spencer, a spokesman for the "alt-right", lives part of the year in Whitefish.
-Richard and his mother Sherry Spencer own property in downtown Whitefish.
+In 2015, Richard B. Spencer, a spokesman for the "alt-right," lived part of the year in Whitefish.
+Richard and his mother, Sherry Spencer, own property in downtown Whitefish.
 Sherry claimed that a local Jewish realtor attempted to force her to sell her property because Richard was her son.

-On December 16, 2016, the website The Daily Stormer asked its readers to unleash "an old fashioned Troll Storm" on Montana's Jews and provided contact details for five Whitefish residents, including Secher, his wife, two others and a local child.
-The post also included photographs of some of those residents, superimposed with a yellow Star of David bearing the word "Jude", the German word for Jew.
+On December 16, 2016, the website The Daily Stormer asked its readers to unleash "an old-fashioned Troll Storm" on Montana's Jews and provided contact details for five Whitefish residents, including Secher, his wife, two others and a local child.
+The post also included photographs of some residents, superimposed with a yellow Star of David bearing the word "Jude," the German word for Jew.

-The events in Whitefish became part of a larger national dialogue about the alt-right, White nationalism and anti-semitism.
+The events in Whitefish became part of a larger national dialogue about the alt-right, White nationalism and antisemitism.

 Secher also served on committees at North Valley Hospital in Whitefish and Kalispell Regional Medical Center in Kalispell, Montana.